BlackmillSolutions/free-task-flow/README.md

-# monday-clone
+# free-task-flow

-A clone of the popular project management tool, Monday.com.
-This project aims to replicate the core features and functionality of Monday.com, providing users with a visual and intuitive way to manage their tasks and projects.
+A project management tool designed to provide users with a visual and intuitive way to manage their tasks and projects.

 ## Features